-ICMI and IMU currently collaborate on two projects.
+ICMI and IMU currently collaborate on three projects.
 The Pipeline Project attempts to gather and analyse data on the "pipeline" of students and graduates in the mathematical sciences on a worldwide basis.
 The Klein Project, inspired by Felix Klein's book Elementary Mathematics from an Advanced Standpoint, aims to produce a book and web-resources to help upper secondary teachers make connections between the mathematics they teach and the contemporary field of mathematics.
 The main output, a book, will be simultaneously published in several languages.
 A series of Klein meetings is being held to allow wide contribution to this project.
+The Curriculum Project gathers school curricula from member countries into a database, translating where necessary, so that comparative studies can be made and policy-makers informed of trends elsewhere.